 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

 Although hostilities ended in 1995, unexploded landmines and military ordnance remain a serious problem in several parts of Croatia.
 De-mining operations will continue until at least 2019.
 Travellers in former conflict areas should not stray from known safe roads and areas.
 According to the Croatian Mine Action Centre, suspected landmine areas are spread over the following counties: Brodsko-Posavska, Dubrovacko-Neretvanska, Karlovacka, Licko-Senjska, Osjecko-Branajska, Pozesko-Slavonska, Splitsko-Dalmatinska, Sisacko-Moslovacka, Sibensko-Kninska,Viroviticko-Pordravska, Vukovarsko-Srijemska, and Zadarska.
 You can check the latest information on known and suspected mine areas with the Croatian Mine Action Centre.

 Australians have been severely injured after jumping off rocks and cliffs into the sea along the coast of Croatia.
-Your travel insurance may not cover you if you participate in cliff jumping or diving.
+Many accidents occur in Split, Dubrovnik and in the Dalmatian islands.
+Your travel insurance may not cover you if you participate in cliff jumping or diving, or engage in other dangerous activites.
+Intoxication can also void your travel insurance.
 You should carefully check the details of your insurance policy.

-Driving in Croatia can be hazardous due to poor driving practices, and badly maintained roads.
-Road traffic accidents are common.
+Driving in Croatia can be hazardous, and traffic accidents are common.
 Individuals should exercise caution when cycling on roads in Croatia.
 For further advice, see our road travel page.